 While slower than other developing regions, Latin America’s energy transition is underway, with unconventional renewables - namely solar, wind, and geothermal - growing their share in countries’ energy mixes.
 Chile, Uruguay and Costa Rica are among those leading the way and have invested heavily in unconventional renewable energy in recent years.
 Still, moving away from fossil fuels is proving difficult for a region that derives 75% of its primary energy supply from non-renewables.

-With the region needing to accelerate the clean energy transition and attract financial support for its efforts, Diálogo Chino presents a unique interactive map that plots all of Latin America's networked wind, solar and geothermal energy projects, detailing their installed energy capacity, operational status and ownership.
+With the region needing to accelerate the clean energy transition and attract financial support for its efforts, Diálogo Chino presents a unique interactive map that plots all of Latin America's grid-connected wind, solar and geothermal energy projects, detailing their installed energy capacity, operational status and ownership.

 Hydropower, a major energy source for many countries, is not included in the dataset.
 Although considered a renewable source by many, hydropower projects are often associated with adverse impacts on people and biodiversity, involving large-scale deforestation and the relocation of communities who conserve forests.
 Moreover, their costs and construction typically overrun and changes in rainfall patterns mean that both their long-term reliability as an energy source and bankability as investments are far from assured.